Klrfl/personal-site/src/content/journal/move-on-to-mhg.md

 ## implementing a dialog

 The dialog can be implemented natively without any libraries now that HTML has this brand new [dialog](<https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog >) element, which has HTML attributes to close the dialog without any JavaScript code.
 But, it also has methods so we can open and close it programatically.
 It also handles

+* closing the dialog automatically via form method attributes (on the form or button)
 * escape keys to close the dialog, and
 * focus trap